cad324/Cornell-Thrift-Project/documents/design-journey.md

 [What interactive features will your site have?
 What PHP elements will you include?]
 * We have a login/logout page for the E-board members of Cornell Thrift.
 The login/logout link will appear on the top right of each page.
-* If a E-board member of Cornell Thrift is logged in, then he or she can upload new pictures and update events(make changes to the website)
+* If a E-board member of Cornell Thrift is logged in, then he or she can upload and delete new pictures, update member info, and update, add, and delete events(make changes to the website)
 * We have a contact form where people can put in their name and email address and write a message to the Cornell Thrift club.
 * Under each page, we will have a form that says "Sign up for the mailling list" and takes in people's email
+* We will dynamically render the events on the events page, the thrift stores on the stores nearby page, and the eboard members on the members page.
+* Users will be able to filter the thrift stores by category on the Stores Nearby page.

 [Also, describe how the interactivity connects with the needs of the clients/target audience.]
-* The login and logout functionality will make sure that Cornell Thrift's E-board members can edit their website and upload new contents which is what our client wants.
+* The login and logout functionality will make sure that Cornell Thrift's E-board members can edit their website and upload new content which is what our client wants.
 * The contact form allows people who are interested in Cornell Thrift to interact with the Eboard members which is what our client wants.
-* The mailling list sign up would allow people who are interest in Cornell Thrift to get more information about this club which is what our client wants to happen.
+* The mailling list sign up would allow people who are interested in Cornell Thrift to get more information about this club which is what our client wants to happen.

 ## Work Distribution